be-smals-thim/be-ebox-enterprise-integration-support/document_provider/consultation_profile.md

 ## Message List endpoint

-The Message List endpoint is the single most important endpoint of eBox.
+The Message List endpoint is the single most important endpoint of e-Box.
 It gives access to all information of all Messages with the notable exception of the attachments binary content.

 ### Text search feature